AvielBitton/movie-list/README.md

 # movie-list
-A simple React based application, Gets a list of movies, and details about them.
+A simple React-based application, Gets a list of movies, and details about them.
 Allows the user to delete movies from the list.